MicrosoftDocs/power-pages-docs/power-pages-docs/admin/connectivity.md

 ## Server to Server Connection

 Power Pages connects to Dataverse utilizing a server to server (S2S) connection.
 This S2S connection is established utilizing a Microsoft Entra application that is created in the customer's Microsoft Entra when a website is created.
 Each website has its own application that follows following naming convention (Portals – {{portalid}}).
 Different naming conventions have been used previously and may still be reflected in your Microsoft Entra.
-The ID of this application can also be found in the [Set up workspace](../configure/setup-workspace.md) for that website and can be used to find this application in Azure Active directory (in the application registration tab).
+The ID of this application can also be found in the [Set up workspace](../configure/setup-workspace.md) for that website and can be used to find this application in Microsoft Entra (in the application registration tab).

 > [!NOTE]
 > - This application should not be modified or deleted as doing that may break the S2S connection between the website and Dataverse which can lead to website functionality being affected.